 Texas Auto Insurance Requirements

 There are many different types of auto insurance coverage offered by insurance companies, but the only kind required by Texas law is minimum liability insurance.
-This liability coverage is sometimes called a “30/60/25” plan.
+This liability coverage is sometimes called a “30/60/25” plan and is considered the most basic coverage you can legally have.
 Your insurance provider will provide the following coverage:

 - $25,000 – maximum amount of property damage that will be covered

 Find an insurance policy that fits your needs and budget.
 Some insurance companies may even give you discounts for stuff like taking driver education or having a good record.
 Make sure you maintain auto insurance, and keep your proof of insurance status with you at all times.
 Try keeping a copy of your insurance info card in your glovebox and another copy in your wallet.
 You’ll need to have it in case you’re involved in a crash, a police officer asks to see it, or if you’re registering a vehicle.

 Collision Coverage – This type of insurance helps cover the cost of repairing you car, if your car is repairable.
 If your car is not repairable, you will be paid the actual cash value of your car which is the current value of your car – depreciation.

 Comprehensive Coverage – This covers the cost of replacing or repairing your car if its stolen, vandalized, damaged by fire, weather or a collision.
 It also may pay for a rental car depending on the policy.